rdvcake270/Vivo-V27_5G-Root-GhostLock/README.md

 [Installed KernelSU](installed_ksu.jpg)

-An iQOO Z9 5G and vivo T3 5G jailbreak/root Android application and
+An vivo V27 5G jailbreak/root Android application and
 payloads.
 Both devices use the MediaTek Dimensity 7200 (MT6886) platform.

 There are two supported run methods: the Android APK with Shizuku, or the